canjs/canjs/component/view-model.md

 As mentioned in the deprecation warning above, using [can.stache], values are passed into components like this:

+    <my-paginate offset='{index}' limit='{size}'></my-paginate>

+But using [can.mustache], values are passed like this:

+    <my-paginate offset='index' limit='size'></my-paginate>

+The rest of the examples in this section show `can.stache` syntax.

+The next example would create an offset and limit property on the component that are one-way bound (from parent to child) to the values of index and size.

     <my-paginate {offset}='index' {limit}='size'></my-paginate>

-The above would create an offset and limit property on the component that are initialized to whatever index and size are, NOT cross-bind the offset and limit properties to the index and size.
+The one-way binding is created when using double brackets.
+It would NOT two-way bind the `offset` and `limit` properties to the `index` and `size`.
+So if the `<my-paginate>` component changed the value of `offset` in its viewModel, the value of `index` would not update.

-The following component requires an `offset` and `limit`:
+The following component requires an `offset` and `limit` to be passed in:

     can.Component.extend({
       tag: "my-paginate",
       viewModel: {
         page: function(){
           return Math.floor(this.attr('offset') / this.attr('limit')) + 1;
-        }
         },
+        offset: null,
+        limit: null
+      },
       template: can.stache("Page {{page}}.")
     });

-If `<my-paginate>`'s source html is rendered like:
+If `<my-paginate>`'s source html is rendered like...

     var template = can.stache("<my-paginate {offset}='index' {limit}='size'></my-paginate>");